polkadot-developers/substrate-developer-hub.github.io/readme.md

 ### Production Deployment

 Our production site is at [substrate.dev](https://substrate.dev).
-To deploy to production, push your update in `source` branch.
+To deploy to production, merge your update into the `source` branch.
 This triggers the CI to build the website AND also pull in multilingual translation from our Crowdin project.
 The final built static site is then pushed to `master` branch and hosted on GitHub Pages.